Building a Corpus

 Sampling and filtering

 If you did not analyze every text your search returned, explain how you reduced the set.
-Describe any sampling procedure (random, stratified, purposive) and your filtering process (e.g., removing duplicates, excluding irrelevant results after reading).
+Describe any sampling procedure (random, stratified, purposive).
+Then explain your filtering process, such as removing duplicates or excluding irrelevant results after reading.

 Example: “After removing 312 duplicate articles and 89 articles that mentioned THAAD only in passing (fewer than two substantive paragraphs), the final corpus comprised 846 articles.
 From this set, a stratified random sample of 150 articles was drawn, with proportional representation by month, to ensure temporal coverage across the full deployment period.”